ChHecker/unify/lib.typ

 }

 #let _format-range(
-  lower, upper, exponent-lower: none, exponent-upper: none,
+  lower, upper, exponent-lower: none, exponent-upper: none, multiplier: "dot",
   delimiter: "-", space: "#h(0.16667em)", thousandsep: "#h(0.166667em)", force-parentheses: false
 ) = {
   /// Format a range.
   /// - `(lower, upper)`: Strings containing the numbers.
   /// - `(exponent-lower, exponent-upper)`: Strings containing the exponentials in exponential notation.
+  /// - `multiplier`: The symbol used to indicate multiplication
   /// - `delimiter`: Symbol between the numbers.
   /// - `space`: Space between the numbers and the delimiter.
   /// - `thousandsep`: The separator between the thousands of the float.